steve-gray/semantique/README.md

 # semantique

-Semantic versioning without dependencies on CI systems or using the official NPM registry.
-Determines the versioning of a project based on the current commits in the workspace.
+#### Semver, the old fashioned way
+Semantic versioning based purely on current Git workspace without dependencies on CI systems (though you can integrate one if you want).

 | Latest Build |
 | ------------- |